nazabucciarelli/solvd-laba-homework-6/README.md

 order in the project.
 I've used these exceptions in some setter methods from Employee and Person classes, to give them some validations and then handle these exceptions.
-First, I've handled the NegativeValueException in the setAge method of Person class using the 'throws' keyword.
+First, I've handled the NegativeValueException in the setAge method of Person class using the 'throws' keyword, since it is a checked exception.
 After, I've used try-catch-finally to handle the same method, but in the Main class, since the use of 'throws' keyword in the signature of the main method is not a good practice.
 Finally, I've replaced all the System.out.println() with the Logger methods and used the try-catch with resources with a Scanner.

 ## Technologies